 - Snakes don’t eat dust.
 If this part of the curse, like going on his belly, is intended literally, then the Bible is simply in error.
 The curse should have, according to the YEC view, condemned the serpent to eat meat.
 Since snakes do not eat dust (though they do lick it), we are forced to conclude that this phrase is actually metaphorical—as it often is in Scripture, referring to complete disgrace and subjugation (Micah 7:17; Psalm 72:9; Isaiah 49:23).
 But since the curse is of a piece, if eating dust is metaphorical, then so is going on his belly: it likewise refers to being made low.
 This makes complete sense, given that prostrating oneself was exactly how one indicated complete deference and submission in the ancient Near East; cf. Psalm 44:25; 119:25; Lamentations 3:16.

 - Snakes are not the particular enemies of people.
 Again, reading Genesis like a newspaper here falsifies the Bible.
-There are many species of animals which are far more inclined to attack humans than snakes, which typically avoid us.
+There are many species of animals which are far more inclined to attack humans than snakes, which for their part typically avoid us.
 And in terms of phobias, arachnophobia is far more prevalent than ophidiophobia.
 Moreover, a literal interpretation here also eliminates the Protevangelium—the first announcement of the gospel—from Genesis 3:15, by making it a pointless remark about animals, instead of a prophecy about the outcome of the struggle between the sons of the devil and the Son of God.

 - Genesis 3:14 and 3:15 are directed to the same person.
 A response by some creationists at this point (and remember, I am a creationist too), is that the curse on the serpent is actually broken into two parts: verse 14, on the snake, and verse 15, on Satan.
 But if ever there were a clear case of eisegesis this would have to be it.
 There is no indication of a second person being cursed along with the serpent; the statement is straightforwardly directed toward one character.
 Bad enough to impose a lot of extra baggage onto the curse that isn’t there; even worse to impose another character who isn’t even mentioned!